MozillaFoundation/foundation.mozilla.org/docs/stack.md

 We are trying to localize all tempaltes to the location `network-api/networkapi/templates`.
 When ever you touch or create a template, please move it to / create it in this location and place it in the appropriate sub-directory, `pages` or `fragments`.
 Create sub-directories under `pages` or `fragments` only when necessary and you have more than one template that needs to be grouped.

+## Fundraise Up

+This site uses [Fundraise Up](https://fundraiseup.com/) as a payment processor.

+### Enabling Test Mode

+Developers can enable Fundraise Up "test mode" by appending the parameter `fundraiseUpLiveMode=no` to the end of the current URL.

+With live mode disabled, you can test functionality without the need of a real credit card.
+Test card information will be given to you when completing the checkout process.